 Collation of performance progress data is a continuous process that will allow for the easy assimilation of data annually to be produced in a timely manner that is accurate and reliable.
-Evaluation will be included in the annual report commencing in 2015-2016.
-The first year of presentation will be void of comparison, whereas for subsequent years comparative figures will form part of the annual presentation.
+Evaluation will be included in the annual report commencing in 2016-2017.
+Comparative figures will form part of the annual presentation.